 Inpatient or Outpatient Detox

 When the body is so used to having a substance in it, it becomes dependent on that substance to function normally.
-When that substance is no longer present, the body experiences withdrawal, a series of symptoms and processes that can be incredibly painful and uncomfortable.
+When that substance is no longer present, the body experiences withdrawal, a combination of physical and psychological symptoms that may occur when a person suddenly discontinues the use of an addictive drug, or rapidly reduces their use.
 In some cases, especially when severe alcohol or benzodiazepine addiction is present, withdrawal can be fatal if it is not medically supervised.
 For this reason, detox should only be attempted under professional supervision.

 Detox can either be done on an inpatient or outpatient basis.
 Inpatient detox requires a patient to stay at a facility, usually in a private room under watch.
 This is often necessary for severe cases.
 Outpatient detox allows patients to check in with their medical professional but stay at home and continue their lives comparatively uninterrupted.